lconnolly/whispersystems.org/_posts/2014-02-24-the-new-textsecure.md

 ---
-title: "Blog >> The New TextSecure: Privacy Beyond SMS"
+title: "The New TextSecure: Privacy Beyond SMS"
 layout: post
 ---